Frequently Asked Questions

 4. Find the Register of Actions that matches your name and Ticket Number

-5. If you do not see your name, or your ticket number, and you got your ticket within the past 48 hours, it may not be entered yet.
+5. If you do not see your name, or your ticket number, and you got your ticket within the past 5 business days, it may not be entered yet.
 If you are concerned, please get in contact with us via the phone.

 While it varies depending on each individual situation, in most circumstances, there are a few options available to someone with a ticket.
 For example, someone accused of a Civil Infraction has the options of:

-- To admit responsibility for the violation and pay the amount indicated on the ticket.
+- To admit responsibility for the violation and pay the amount indicated on the ticket within 14 days of receiving the violation.
 This may be done in person at the court or by mail.

-- To admit responsibility with an explanation attached to the ticket describing any special circumstances.
+- To admit responsibility with an explanation attached to the ticket describing any special circumstances within 14 days of receiving the violation.
 Your written explanation must state that you are admitting responsibility and must be signed.
-A magistrate will review the ticket and your explanation.
-You will be notified by mail of the magistrate’s decision.
+A prosecutor will review the ticket and your explanation.
+You will be notified by mail of the prosecutor’s decision.

 - To deny responsibility.
-You must contact the Court and request a hearing, either by mail, telephone, representation or in person, within 10 days to deny responsibility.Failure to respond to a civil infraction within the allowed time period will result in the entry of a default judgment against the driver.
+You must contact the Court and request a hearing, either by mail, telephone, representation or in person, within 14 days of receiving the violation to deny responsibility.Failure to respond to a civil infraction within the allowed time period will result in the entry of a default judgment against the driver.
 Points will be placed on the driver’s record and the secretary of state may suspend the driver’s license.
 Before driving privileges can be restored, it will be necessary to pay the judgment amount as well as any late fees and a mandatory license reinstatement fee.

 We also have a selection of forms available for Civil-Specific Forms available in a succinct list here.